 Conclusion

-Figure 3 Comparison between the measured torques (τm), the value of the torque vector without noise (τ0) and the estimated torque vector calculated from the identified model (τ) using WLS estimator.
-The measurement noise of τm is the same as in the case of Figure 2 (στ=0.5, 0.3, 0.7 Nm).
-The 4th graph shows the absolute value of the difference between τ0 and τ.
+Figure 3.
+Comparison between the measured torques (τm), the value of the torque vector without noise (τ0) and the estimated torque vector calculated from the identified model (τ) using the WLS estimator.
+The measured noise of τm is the same as that of Figure 2 (στ=0.5, 0.3, 0.7 Nm).
+The bottom graph shows the absolute value of the difference between τ0 and τ.

-The paper presents two methods to solve the identification problem of the dynamic model of robotic manipulators.
-By modeling only the static friction behaviour the whole dynamic model can be expressed in linear-in-parameters form.
-In this form both LS and WLS estimators can be used effectively to approximate the unknown parameters of the robotic arm.
+This paper presents two methods to solve the identification problem of the dynamic model of robotic manipulators.
+By modelling only the static friction behaviour, the whole dynamic model can be expressed in linear-in-parameters form.
+In this form, both LS and WLS estimators can be used effectively to approximate the unknown parameters of the robotic arm.

-It can be seen in Table 2 that all of the friction parameters can be identified independently, hence the method can be used in case of known dynamic parameters as well, only for friction compensation.
+As can be seen in Table 2, all the friction parameters can be identified independently, hence the method can also be used when the dynamic parameters are known, but only for friction compensation.

-The advantage of this method is that only one measurement configuration is needed to get all of the desired parameters, it is not required to move only one joint at a time.

-The results can be used in advanced control algorithms.
+The advantage of this method is that only one measurement configuration is needed to obtain all the desired parameters, but it is not required for moving only one joint at a time.
+These results can be used in advanced control algorithms.

 acknowledgement

-The research reported in this paper and carried out at the Budapest University of Technology and Economics was supported by the “TKP2020, Institutional Excellence Program” of the National Research Development and Innovation Office in the field of Artificial Intelligence (BME IE-MI-SC TKP2020).
+The research reported in this paper, carried out at the Budapest University of Technology and Economics, was supported by the ‘TKP2020, Institutional Excellence Programme’ of the National Research Development and Innovation Office in the field of artificial intelligence (BME IE-MI-SC TKP2020).

 References

-R. Middletone and G. Goodwin, “Adaptive computed torque control for rigid link manipulators,” in 1986 25th IEEE Conference on Decision and Control.
-IEEE, 1986, pp. 68–73.
+R. Middletone, G. Goodwin, Adaptive computed torque control for rigid link manipulators, Proc. of the 25th IEEE Conference on Decision and Control, Athens, Greece, 10 – 12 December 1986, pp. 68-73.

-B. Raucent, G. Campion, G. Bastin, J.-C. Samin, and P. Y. Willems, “Identification of the barycentric parameters of robot manipulators from external measurements,” Automatica, vol. 28, no. 5, pp. 1011–1016, 1992.
+B. Raucent, G. Campion, G. Bastin, J.-C. Samin, P. Y. Willems, Identification of the barycentric parameters of robot manipulators from external measurements, Automatica 28 (1992) pp. 1011-1016.

+DOI:

-P. Khosla and T. Kanade, “An algorithm to estimate manipulator dynamics parameters,” 1987.
+P. Khosla, T. Kanade, An algorithm to estimate manipulator dynamics parameters, 1987.

-Olsen, Martin M., and Henrik Gordon Petersen.
-"A new method for estimating parameters of a dynamic robot model."
-IEEE transactions on robotics and automation 17.1 (2001): 95-100.
+M. M. Olsen, H. G. Petersen, A new method for estimating parameters of a dynamic robot model, IEEE Transactions on Robotics and Automation 17 (2001) pp. 95-100.

+DOI:

-Kermani, Mehrdad R., Rajnikant V. Patel, and Mehrdad Moallem.
-"Friction identification and compensation in robotic manipulators."
-IEEE Transactions on Instrumentation and Measurement 56.6 (2007): 2346-2353
+M. R. Kermani, R. V. Patel, M. Moallem, Friction identification and compensation in robotic manipulators, IEEE Transactions on Instrumentation and Measurement 56 (2007) pp. 2346-2353.

+DOI:

-Indri, Marina, and Stefano Trapani.
-"A framework for static and dynamic friction identification for industrial manipulators."
-IEEE/ASME Transactions on Mechatronics (2020).
+M. Indri, S. Trapani, A framework for static and dynamic friction identification for industrial manipulators, IEEE/ASME Transactions on Mechatronics (2020).

+DOI:

-J. Swevers, C. Ganseman, D. B. Tukel, J. De Schutter, and H. Van Brussel, “Optimal robot excitation and identification,” IEEE transactions on robotics and automation, vol. 13, no. 5, pp. 730–740, 1997.M.
-Fazio, S. L. Rota, Metrology on stamps, Phys.
-Educ.
-30 (1995) pp. 289-297.
+J. Swevers, C. Ganseman, D. B. Tukel, J. De Schutter, H. Van Brussel, Optimal robot excitation and identification, IEEE Transactions on Robotics and Automation 13 (1997) pp. 730-740.

+DOI:

-M. Gautier and W. Khalil, “Exciting trajectories for the identification of base inertial parameters of robots,” The International journal of robotics research, vol. 11, no. 4, pp. 362–375, 1992.
+M. Gautier, W. Khalil, Exciting trajectories for the identification of base inertial parameters of robots, International Journal of Robotics Research 11 (1992) pp. 362-375.

+DOI:

-Dániel Szabó and Emese Gincsainé Szádeczky-Kardoss.
-"Parameter estimation process for the dynamic model of robotic manipulators."
-2020 23rd International Symposium on Measurement and Control in Robotics (ISMCR).
-IEEE, 2020.
+D. Szabó, E. G. Szádeczky-Kardoss, Parameter estimation process for the dynamic model of robotic manipulators, Proc. of the 23rd International Symposium on Measurement and Control in Robotics (ISMCR), Budapest, Hungary, 15 – 17 October 2020, pp. 1-6.

-Y. Dong, T. Ren, K. Chen, and D. Wu, “An efficient robot payload identification method for industrial application,” Industrial Robot: An International Journal, 2018.
+Y. Dong, T. Ren, K. Chen, D. Wu, An efficient robot payload identification method for industrial application, Industrial Robot: An International Journal (2018).

+DOI:

-M. W. Spong, S. Hutchinson, M. Vidyasagar et al., Robot modeling and control.
-John Wiley & Sons, Inc., 2006.
+M. W. Spong, S. Hutchinson, M. Vidyasagar, Robot Modeling and Control, John Wiley & Sons, Inc., 2006.

-L. Zollo, E. Lopez, L. Spedaliere, N. Garcia Aracil, and E. Guglielmelli, “Identification of dynamic parameters for robots with elastic joints,” Advances in Mechanical Engineering, vol. 7, no. 2, p.
-843186, 2015.
+L. Zollo, E. Lopez, L. Spedaliere, N. Garcia Aracil, E. Guglielmelli, Identification of dynamic parameters for robots with elastic joints, Advances in Mechanical Engineering 7 (2015) p.
+843186.

+DOI:

-K. Otani, “Motion planning and modeling for accurately identifying dynamic parameters of an industrial robotic manipulator,” 24th ISIR, 1993.
+K. Otani, Motion planning and modeling for accurately identifying dynamic parameters of an industrial robotic manipulator, Proc. of the 24th ISIR, 1993.